gbracha/nullAwareOperators/proposal.md

 ```
 An assignable expression can be conditional or unconditional.

-A conditional assignment expression of the form *e1?.identifier* is equivalent to the expression
+A conditional assignable expression of the form *e1?.identifier* is equivalent to the expression
 `e1 == ` **null** `? ` **null** ` : e1.identifier`.

 An unconditional assignable expression is either: